Salvation in Christianity: Paul

 The meaning of the kerygma of 1 Corinthians 15:3–8 for Paul is a matter of debate, and open to multiple interpretations.
 For Paul, "dying for our sins" gained a deeper significance, providing "a basis for the salvation of sinful Gentiles apart from the Torah."

-Traditionally, this kerygma is interpreted as meaning that Jesus' death was an "atonement" for sin, or a ransom, or a means of propitiating God or expiating God's wrath against humanity because of their sins.
-With Jesus' death, humanity was freed from this wrath.
+Traditionally, this kerygma is interpreted as meaning that Jesus's death was an "atonement" for sin, or a ransom, or a means of propitiating God or expiating God's wrath against humanity because of their sins.
+With Jesus's death, humanity was freed from this wrath.
 In the classical Protestant understanding humans partake in this salvation by faith in Jesus Christ; this faith is a grace given by God, and people are justified by God through Jesus Christ and faith in him.

-More recent scholarship has raised several concerns regarding these interpretations.
+A predecessor researcher for the New Perspective on Paul (in 1963) raised several concerns regarding these interpretations.
 The traditional interpretation sees Paul's understanding of salvation as involving "an exposition of the individual's relation to God."
-According to Krister Stendahl, the main concern of Paul's writings on Jesus' role, and salvation by faith, is not the individual conscience of human sinners, and their doubts about being chosen by God or not, but the problem of the inclusion of Gentile (Greek) Torah observers into God's covenant.
+According to Krister Stendahl, the main concern of Paul's writings on Jesus's role, and salvation by faith, is not the individual conscience of human sinners, and their doubts about being chosen by God or not, but the problem of the inclusion of Gentile (Greek) Torah observers into God's covenant.
 Paul draws on several interpretative frames to solve this problem, but most importantly, his own experience and understanding.
 The kerygma from 1 Cor.15:3-5 refers to two mythologies: the Greek myth of the noble dead, to which the Maccabean notion of martyrdom and dying for ones people is related; and the Jewish myth of the persecuted sage or righteous man, in particular the "story of the child of wisdom."
 For Paul, the notion of 'dying for' refers to this martyrdom and persecution.
 According to Burton Mack, 'Dying for our sins' refers to the problem of Gentile Torah-observers, who, despite their faithfulness, cannot fully observe commandments, including circumcision, and are therefore 'sinners', excluded from God's covenant.
-Jesus' death and resurrection solved this problem of the exclusion of the Gentiles from God's covenant, as indicated by Romans 3:21–26.
+Jesus's death and resurrection solved this problem of the exclusion of the Gentiles from God's covenant, as indicated by Romans 3:21–26.